maxmahlke/ssos/docs/instructions.rst

 The images **must** have a ``.fits`` file ending to be recognized by the script.

 If weight images shall be passed to the SExtractor runs, specify the directory containing the weight images using the `WEIGHT_IMAGES` parameter in the ``default.ssos``.
 The weight images need to have the same filename as the exposures they shall be applied on, but with a ``_SCI_EXTENSION.weight`` file extension replacing the ``.fits``, where `SCI_EXTENSION` has to be replaced by the appropriate extension integer.
+If no science extension is specified (equivalent to setting `SCI_EXTENSION` to ``all``), simply replace the ``.fits`` extension with ``.weight``.

 Output Files
 ============

-The script creates several directories in the target directory (CWD by default).
+The script creates several directories in the target directory (current working directory unless specified with the ``-t`` option).
 The cats directory contains the SExtractor and SCAMP catalogues and the final output `ssos_$CURRENTDATETIME.csv`.
 For every SExtractor catalogue, there is also one .ahead file with the same filename.
 This file contains the observation date as MJD-OBS keyword, which is required for the subsequent run of SCAMP.
 SCAMP looks for extensions of catalogue headers in .ahead files.

 ::